rvtovar/sales_predictions/README.md

 # Item Outlet Sales Predictions

-## An analysis of Item Outlet Sales, based upon variety of Item Features
+## An analysis of Item Outlet Sales, based upon a variety of Item Features

 ### Rose Tovar